Paul Robeson: Here I Stand

-Paul Robeson: Here I Stand is a comprehensive and award-winning documentary film that explores the life and career of Paul Robeson, the legendary African-American athlete-actor-singer-activist.
+Paul Robeson: Here I Stand is a comprehensive and award-winning documentary film that explores the life and career of Paul Robeson, the controversial African-American athlete-actor-singer-activist.
 It was directed by St. Clair Bourne for the PBS series American Masters.
 Spanning Robeson's whole life, it features interviews with Robeson himself, his son Paul Robeson Jr. and others close to its subject, celebrities, and several scholars on African-American cinema.
 It also includes extensive excerpts from Robeson's movies and musical recordings.